Yangtze Service Medal

-The Yangtze Service Medal is a decoration of the United States military which was created in 1930 for presentation to members of the United States Navy and United States Marine Corps (and to a lesser extent, members of the United States Army).
-The Yangtze Service Medal is awarded for service in the Yangtze River Valley between September 3, 1926 and December 31, 1932, a period of significant unrest in the region.
+The Yangtze Service Medal is a decoration of the United States military which was created in 1930 for presentation to members of the United States Navy and United States Marine Corps and was also issued to some US Army service personnel.
+The medal was awarded for service associated with operations in the Yangtze River Valley in China in 1926-1927 and 1930-1932.